astronomer/astro-docs/cloud/stable/05_manage-astronomer/01_workspace-permissions.md

 #### Workspace Admin

-Workspace _Admins_ are the highest-tiered role.
+Workspace _Admins_ are the highest-tiered role at the Workspace level.
 Admins:

 - Can manage users and their permissions in a Workspace
-- Can perform CRUD (create, read, update, delete) operations on the Workspace
+- Can perform CRUD (create, read, update, delete) operations on the Workspace (e.g. delete the Workspace, change its name)
+- Can create Airflow Deployments in the Workspace
+- Can manage **Billing**
-- Can perform CRUD operations on any Airflow Deployment within that Workspace
+- Can perform CRUD operations on any Service Account in the Workspace

+Workspace _Admins_ do not automatically have CRUD access to all Airflow Deployments within it - they must either create or be added to those Deployments and will be held to the restrictions of their deployment-level role.
+For example, a Workspace _Admin_ could be a Deployment _Viewer_ and not have access to push code to that Deployment.

 #### Workspace Editor